PreschoolKindergartenFirst Grade

 Chapter 1: The 'Where Am I?'
 Sense (Proprioception)

 Proprioception is your body’s sense of where it is in space.
-It’s what tells you how to walk without looking at your feet and how much force you need to lift a heavy box.
-For kids, this sense is what helps them understand how to control their bodies.
-When they're jumping, pushing, and crashing into things, they're literally getting a 'body map' of themselves.
+It’s what tells you how to walk without looking at your feet, and how much force you need to lift a heavy box.
+For kids, this sense helps them understand how to control their bodies.
+When they’re jumping, pushing, and crashing into things, they’re literally building a “body map” of themselves.
 A well-developed proprioceptive sense helps with everything from handwriting to sitting still in a chair.
 It’s the foundation for so many of our fine motor skills.

 Easy-Peasy Proprioceptive Activities: